a-type/studs/docs/API.md

 Utility function that uses a component's style selector to quickly and easily generate all style values which correspond to CSS properties.

 Simply register style properties for your component which, when converted to `kebab-case`, match a CSS property name.
 You can then use `spreadStyles` to generate CSS for all these properties within your `styled-components` definition.
 Properties which do not match a valid CSS property name will be ignored.

+### `DefaultVariant`

+A convenience component which constructs a `VariantProvider` which provides the `default` variant, blocking composition so that any variants higher in the tree are ignored.